What is morning sickness?

 - eating a plain cracker shortly after waking up

-- aiming to drink 8 glasses of water a day
+- try to drink 8 glasses of water a day

 Some women become more sensitive to strong food smells while pregnant.
-If certain smells bother you, consider asking for help preparing your food.
-You can also increase ventilation in your kitchen while cooking by opening windows to get rid of cooking smells.
-Cold foods produce less odour than hot foods, so you may find these more appetising.
+If certain smells bother you, consider asking for help preparing food.

 - deep breathing or relaxation exercises

-- acupuncture treatments (but only when administered by a qualified practitioner trained in maternal care)
+- acupuncture treatments (but only when given by a qualified practitioner trained in maternal care)

-If your symptoms persist after treatment, it is a good idea to return to your doctor for another consultation — there may be another approach you can try.
+If your symptoms persist after treatment, it is a good idea to see your doctor again.
+There may be another approach you can try.

 Speak to a maternal child health nurse